Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Large Pre-trained Model-based OOD Detection

 \section{Problem: Large Pre-trained Model-based OOD Detection}

 Large pre-trained models have showcased remarkable performance in numerous downstream ID classification tasks, but their potential in OOD detection tasks remains a less-explored area.
 Recent research ~\citep{vaze2021open} highlights a correlation between higher ID classification accuracy and better OOD detection performance.
-Consequently, large pre-trained model-based OOD detection problem comes naturally.
-In recent years, large pre-trained models of various types, including single-modal (ViT~\citep{dosovitskiy2020image}, BERT~\citep{devlin2018bert}, Diffusion~\citep{ho2020denoising}), visual language models (VLMs) (CLIP~\citep{radford2021learning}, multi-modal Diffusion~\citep{saharia2022photorealistic} ALIGN~\citep{jia2021scaling}, ), and large language models (LLMs) (GPT3~\citep{brown2020language}), have been increasingly utilized for OOD detection tasks, as shown in Fig.~\ref{fig:sankey}.
+Consequently, large pre-trained model-based (LPM-based) OOD detection problem comes naturally.
+In recent years, large pre-trained models of various types, including single-modal models (ViT~\citep{dosovitskiy2020image}, BERT~\citep{devlin2018bert}, Diffusion~\citep{ho2020denoising}), visual language models (VLMs) (CLIP~\citep{radford2021learning}, multi-modal Diffusion~\citep{saharia2022photorealistic}, ALIGN~\citep{jia2021scaling}, ), and large language models (LLMs) (GPT3~\citep{brown2020language}), have been increasingly utilized for OOD detection tasks, as shown in Fig.~\ref{fig:trends}.
+Based on the trend chart, it can be anticipated that LPM-based OOD Detection will continue to be a key area of focus in the future.
 Leveraging the powerful representational capabilities of large pre-trained models has further relaxed the constraints of OOD detection tasks, leading to a focus on more challenging and realistic scenarios, which has emerged as a new hotspot.
-Given the number of ID shots exposed to the large pre-trained model, large pre-trained model-based OOD detection can be classified into Zero-shot, Few-shot, and Full-shot OOD detection, as shown in Fig.~\ref{fig:LPM}.
+Given the number of ID shots exposed to the large pre-trained model, OOD detection in this section can be classified into Zero-shot, Few-shot, and Full-shot OOD detection, as shown in Fig.~\ref{fig:LPM}.
 The performance evaluations of several relevant competitive methods are summarized in Table ~\ref{tab:comparison} to provide an understanding of the performance level of OOD detection in this area.